Pat Cummins: Australian captaincy (2021–present)

 In December 2023 and January 2024, Cummins captained Australia to a retention of the Benaud–Qadir Trophy, with Australia winning all three matches in the series.
 Cummins also took his second career 10-wicket haul in the Second Test at the MCG and passed the milestone of 250 dismissals in Test cricket with the dismissal of Mohammed Rizwan as Australia cruised to a 79 run victory over Pakistan.

 In May 2024, Cummins was selected for Australia's team for the 2024 ICC Men's T20 World Cup.
 During the tournament, Cummins became the second cricketer to take two hat-tricks across consecutive international matches.

 In December 2024 to January 2025, Cummins captained Australia to win the five-match Border–Gavaskar Trophy series against India, ending a seven year drought.
-During the series, Cummins took 25 wickets at an average of 21.36, second behind Jasprit Bumrah.
+During the series, Cummins was Australia’s top wicket-taker in the series with 25 wickets at an average of 21.36, including a key five-wicket haul.
+He also contributed with the bat, scoring 159 runs in eight innings, with useful knocks like 49 and 41 in the Boxing Day Test at Melbourne.
 His performance in the fourth test at the MCG, where he took 6 wickets and scored 90 runs, earned him the Johnny Mullagh Medal for the second consecutive year.

 In June 2025, Cummins captained the team at the 2025 ICC World Test Championship final against South Africa.
-Despite taking 7 wickets including 6/28 in the first innings, Australia lost the match by 5 wickets.
+Despite him taking 7 wickets including 6/28 in the first innings, Australia lost the match by 5 wickets.
 During the match, Cummins took his 300th test wicket, becoming the 8th Australian to reach that milestone.

+During the 2025–26 Ashes series, Cummins only played 1 match, the 3rd Test in Adelaide due to a back injury.
+Steve Smith was his stand-in captain in the other 4 matches he missed.
+In the match he did play, he took 6 wickets for the match, including getting Joe Root out both times he batted in the match, adding to his total times dismissing him to 13, the most times of any bowler.